JstuffJr/mam/doc/README.md

 ### Importing Audio

 Reproduces two sounds, one in OGG format and one in WAV format.
-It also illustrated the use of the `loop` property in a `HTMLAudioElement` object.
+It also illustrates the use of the `loop` property in a `HTMLAudioElement` object.

 <script src="https://gist.github.com/lbv/5621644.js?file=mam-example-audio.js"></script>